 The remaining unconstrained elements lie within the $2\times2$ top-left submatrix of $V_E$.
-At leading order, it does not appear the Yukawa couplings of Eq~\ref{Prediction}, due to the suppression of $m_{\mu}/m_{\tau}$ and $m_s/m_b$.
-Fortunately, the Fermion mass hierarchies are not related to the proton decay amplitudes mediated by the gauge bosons.
-In addition, it has long been known~\cite{FileviezPerez:2004hn} that the proton decay flavour structure can be significantly simplified when the Yukawa couplings are symmetric, as in our scenario.
-Therefore, using the symbols defined in Eq~\ref{FermionMixing}, the general mixing matrices $V_1\sim V_4, V_{UD}, V_{EN}$ of~\cite{Nath:2006ut} reduce to:
+At leading order, these terms do not appear in Eq~\ref{NonDiag} due to the suppression of $m_{\mu}/m_{\tau}$ and $m_s/m_b$.
+Fortunately, the fermion mass hierarchies are not related to the proton decay amplitudes mediated by the gauge bosons.
+In addition, it has long been known~\cite{FileviezPerez:2004hn} that the proton decay flavor structure can be significantly simplified when the Yukawa couplings are symmetric, as in our scenario.
+Therefore, using the symbols defined in Eq~\ref{fermionMixing}, the general mixing matrices $V_1\sim V_4, V_{UD}, V_{EN}$ of~\cite{Nath:2006ut} reduce to

+at GUT scale.
 The neutrino channels are more predictive, as all three generations of neutrinos are summed over and $V_E$ is eliminated~\cite{FileviezPerez:2004hn}.
-If the intermediate symmetry of SO(10) breaking is left-right or quark-lepton, the tree-level masses for superheavy gauge bosons are degenerate~\cite{Bertolini:2012im}.
+If the intermediate symmetry of $SO(10)$ breaking is left-right or quark-lepton, then the tree-level masses for superheavy gauge bosons are degenerate~\cite{Bertolini:2012im}.
 So, the width for $p\to \pi^+ \overline{\nu}$ reads:

-Here, $g_{\text{GUT}}$ is the SO(10) gauge coupling at $M_{\text{GUT}}$, and $A$ is the QCD renormalization factor.
+Here, $g_{\text{GUT}}$ is the $SO(10)$ gauge coupling at $M_{\text{GUT}}$, and $A$ is the QCD renormalization factor.
 Related hadronic matrix elements are listed in Appendix~\ref{Hadronic}.
-Similarly, the decay $p\to K^+ \overline{\nu}$ also does not depend on the flavor mixings, and the ratio:
+Similarly, the decay $p\to K^+ \overline{\nu}$ also does not depend on the flavor mixings, and the ratio

 is fixed.
-This relation helps us distinguish whether proton decay processes is dominated by vector gauge bosons or scalar leptoquarks.
-Compared with gauge interactions, scalar interactions maximally violate flavour symmetry, so verifying Eq~\ref{pratio1} implies the scalar contributions are negligible.
+This relation helps us distinguish whether proton decay processes are dominated by vector gauge bosons or scalar leptoquarks.
+Compared with gauge interactions, scalar interactions maximally violate flavor symmetry, so verifying Eq~\ref{pratio1} implies the scalar contributions are negligible.

 The branching ratios of proton decay to charged leptons are fixed up to $V_E$.
-Normalizing them with $\Gamma(p\xrightarrow{}\pi^+\overline{\nu})$ and $\Gamma(p\xrightarrow{}K^+\overline{\nu})$ dropping the $o(\lambda^2)$ terms in $V_{\text{CKM}}$, we have:
+Normalizing them with $\Gamma(p\xrightarrow{}\pi^+\overline{\nu})$ and $\Gamma(p\xrightarrow{}K^+\overline{\nu})$ dropping the $o(\lambda^2)$ terms in $V_{\text{CKM}}$, we have